melanieloaiza/bluepod/README.md

 Step into the future with Blue, a delightful blend of prehistoric wisdom and modern technology.
 Once a simple sauropod enjoying the prehistoric wilderness, Blue has evolved into a sophisticated digital assistant, adept at navigating the vast terrains of information in the digital age.

+Please note you should get an OpenAI API key : https://platform.openai.com/

 #### Capabilities and Features:
 1. PaperMiner for Scientific Exploration: Harness Blue's ability to fetch and organize academic resources.
 With just a keyword          or title, Blue can retrieve the latest scientific papers from PubMed, organize them neatly, and even prepare them for                download, making research seamless and efficient.